polyaxon/polyaxon/site/docs/setup/platform/enterprise-control-plane.md

 Set up Docker credentials to allow Kubernetes nodes to pull down the Polyaxon Enterprise Docker images, which are hosted in a private repository.
-You receive credentials for the Polyaxon Enterprise Docker image when you sign up for Kong Enterprise.
+You receive credentials for the Polyaxon Enterprise Docker image when you sign up for Polyaxon Enterprise.

 ```bash
 kubectl create secret -n polyaxon docker-registry polyaxon-docker-enterprise-k8s \